How diid Ringo nearly die in childhood?

 One fully recovered from peritonitis, Richard Starkey appeared to return to robust health.
 Then six years after the first medical disaster came a second: pleurisy.

-TB was still potentially fatal - George Orwell had died from complications just four years earlier.
+The scourge of industrial cities was still endemic in Liverpool and potentially fatal.
+George Orwell had died from complications just four years earlier.
 But the arrival of antibiotics came to the rescue of the thirteen year old Richard, as he later movingly described

 “God, you know, shined his lights on me in 1953 or ’54 when they discovered Streptomycin.
 And that’s what saved me.”